Let's Learn About Charcoal Used in American Barbecue - Dallas - 1

 • Oak: Strong heat, suitable for beef and large barbecues

-If you want clean briquettes made from natural wood only?
+If you want clean briquettes made from natural wood,

-Kingsford also has a product line called "Kingsford Natural" that contains no additives.
+Kingsford also has a line of products called "Kingsford Natural" that contains no additives.